Francesco Benigno: Career

-He made his first acting debut in 1989, in Forever Mery, directed by Marco Risi who had discovered him at the age of 21.
+He made his first acting debut in 1989, in Forever Mary, directed by Marco Risi who had discovered him at the age of 21.
 He played the same role of Natale Sperandeo in the film's sequel, Boys on the Outside, for which he won two awards as Best Actor, the Ciak d'Oro at the Venice Film Festival, and the Premio Piper.
 Both films were set in his native Palermo.

 Benigno has since performed regularly in cinema, television, and has appeared on stage in two theatrical performances.
 Benigno appeared on the reality show La Fattoria in 2005, and has made many television guest appearances.
 In 2009, he participated as guest at the Sanremo Music Festival, singing "L'Italia" in a duet with Marco Masini.
 In 2008, he won the Grifone d'argento (Silver Griffin Award) at the Giffoni Film Festival for best director of a short film, the autobiographical Benigno.

 In 2020, he directed the feature film Il colore del dolore, which was awarded with the critics' prize at the Terra di Siena Film Festival.

 Personal life

 Benigno has two sons, Giuseppe and Manuel from two relationships as well as two grandchildren.
 Upon becoming an actor, he transferred to Rome but has since returned to Palermo.
+He considers himself Roman Catholic.